The dream: loads of eucalyptus that you lovingly grew from seed adorning your flower arrangements and wreaths.

 - Count backwards from your last frost date 200 days.
 This is the latest you should start your seeds.
-I personally would start them around a month earlier, to give you some wiggle room if they germinate extra slow, or your summer ends up colder than normal.
+I personally would start them around a month earlier to give you some wiggle room if they germinate extra slowly or your summer ends up colder than usual.

 - Harden off your seedlings carefully.
 After all that work, you’d hate to lose them!!
-I make removable tunnels like these ones to make the process easier.
+I make removable tunnels like these to make the process easier.

 - If you own a greenhouse, plant them directly in the ground in the greenhouse.
-They’ll be a lot happier, and you’ll gain a few extra growing days at the end of the season.
+They’ll be much happier, and you’ll gain a few extra growing days at the end of the season.

 - If you don’t own a greenhouse, choose the hottest microclimate in your yard to grow them.

 - Water your plants regularly, and it should reward you with fragrant bunches of eucalyptus in late August and into September.

-There are a lot of online seed companies that sell the silver drop and silver dollar varieties of eucalyptus, and many of them are either in Canada or ship to Canada.
+There are a lot of online seed companies that sell the Silver Drop and Silver Dollar varieties of eucalyptus, and many of them are either in Canada or shipped to Canada.
 At the time of writing this, eucalyptus seems to be very popular to grow, so the seeds often sell out fast.
-Also, shipping times are slow, so you need to order well ahead of the time you need them.
+Also, shipping times are slow, so you have to order well ahead of the time you need them.